Promotions

 Rules determine when a promotion applies.
 Each rule must pass for the promotion to be eligible.
 Multiple rules can be combined, and all must be satisfied.

-To add rules to a promotion, use the addRule
+To add rules to a promotion, use the addRule method:

 $promotion->addRule('cart_quantity', ['count' => 3]);